 - Properly clean your mixing bowl and whisk attachment by wiping them down with vinegar

-- Pulse blend icing sugar, Earl Grey loose tea with almond flour for 5-10 seconds then shift them together.
+- Pulse blend powdered sugar, Earl Grey loose tea with almond flour for 5-10 seconds then shift them together.
 The mixture should be very fine powder like

 - Move one of the 55g room temp egg white into your Stand mixer